salolivares/salolivares.github.io/README.md

-## Sal Olivares
+# Sal Olivares

-This is the official repo for my portfolio and blog.
+Repo for my portfolio and blog.
 ---

 ## Usage